Nizao: Mono Mojao

 Mono Mojao (wet monkey) is located to north around the baseball field.
 Pérez and Valdez families are the two major groups concentrated in this area.

 Media Blanca

 Media Blanca (white stocking) is located to the west/northwest.
 It is the most folkloric and ethnic part of Nizao.
 African roots, beliefs, and culture are strong in this part of the city.
 Perdomo and Valdez families are the larger family groups in this sector.

 Ciudad Nueva

 Ciudad Nueva (new city) is located to the southeast.

 The remaining area is just called Nizao.
 The city is also growing to the southwest part with the incorporation of the Ciudad del Niño area, a few houses constructed along Marcos A. Cabral canal (La Regola), where the Mercedes family estates.

 Covacasa residential

 The gated community of Covacasa Nizao is located at the beach.
-Villa's with beautiful seaview over the Caribbean Sea.
+It contains villas with a seaview over the Caribbean Sea.
 The beach is accessible for the residents of Covacasa.